Toronet/Wallet/README.md

 npm start
 ```

-## Code-base structure
+## Folder structure walkthrough

-The codebase is broken down into serveral sections
+The codebase is broken down into serveral sections.
+Find below a brief breakdown of each section and their corresponding responsibilties.

+- Assets: Like the name implies, this is the folder were all assets (images, animations, videos etc) are kept.

+- Components: The component folder ...